Optimization in the material Handling promotes sustainable energy balance – individual measures are not effective

 Markus Becker is convinced that this trend can be further expanded and optimized in the next few years.
 “At DAIFUKU we are far ahead when it comes to green logistics.
 We have been focusing on energy-efficient intralogistics systems for several years.”
 This is due “on the one hand to the rising costs of energy and on the other hand to political influences”.
 “When investing in new intralogistics, performance criteria such as throughput or dynamics are no longer the deciding factor,” he observes, and also states: “The energy consumption of the systems is becoming increasingly important in the context of tenders.”
 Consumption is very important on the masses to be moved.
 In recent years, DAIFUKU has therefore drastically reduced the weight of storage and retrieval machines.
 This made it possible to minimize the drive power of the motors used and thus the energy consumption with the same or better dynamic values.

-A concrete example is provided by the H-class pallet stacker cranes, which are built up to a height of 40 meters - here 25% of the mass was saved.
-This was achieved, among other things, through a completely revised mast design.
-This solution consists of a combination of lattice mast and tubular steel profiles.
-These design measures are complemented by sophisticated control concepts that, for example, actively counteract mast vibrations during acceleration and deceleration.
-In combination with an automated storage system, DAIFUKU's STV (Sorting Transportation Vehicle) forms an integrated transport system with high performance.
-A frame structure with fewer control boxes results in a 9% lower weight, the use of high-efficiency motors reduces power consumption by 10%, and CO2 emissions and energy consumption also fall by 10% compared to previous models.
+The H-Class pallet rack control devices, which are built up to a device height of 40 meters, provide a concrete example – 25 % of the mass were saved here.
+This was achieved, among other things, by a completely revised mast design.
+This solution consists of a combination of grid mast and steel pipe profiles.
+These constructive measures are complemented by sophisticated control concepts, which, for example, actively counteract the mast vibrations when accelerating and delay.
+In combination with an automated storage system, the STV (Sorting Transportation Vehicle) from Daifuku also forms an integrated transport system with high performance.
+A framework structure with fewer switching boxes leads to a 9 % lower weight, the use of highly efficient engines to reduce power consumption by 10 %, and CO2 emissions and energy consumption are also 10 % compared to previous models.

 In addition, DAIFUKU developed the Shuttle Rack M. In addition to the increased throughput compared to a conventional automatic small parts warehouse (AKL), this system reduces power consumption because the ratio of shuttle weight to payload is particularly advantageous